The special Brauer group and twisted Picard varieties: Introduction

 For simplicity we will always assume that the complete linear system $\kc\to|h|$ parametrises at least one smooth curve or, equivalently, that the generic fibre is smooth.
 The cases of interest to us are ample complete linear systems and elliptic pencils.

 For an Azumaya algebra $\ka$ we call $d(\ka)\coloneqq\sqrt{\rk(\ka)}$ the degree of $\ka$.

 {\bf Acknowledgements:} {We wish to thank Nick Addington for inspiration and Reinder Meinsma for helpful discussions.
-We are also grateful to Asher Auel and Evgeny Shinder for constructive criticism of the first version of the paper and to Alexei Skorobogatov for his help with the literature.} The first author gratefully acknowledges the hospitality of the ITS-ETH Zurich during his stay in the spring of 2023.
+We are also grateful to Asher Auel and Evgeny Shinder for constructive criticism of the first version of the paper, to Alexei Skorobogatov for help with the literature, and to the referee for a thorough reading and the many pertinent comments.} The first author gratefully acknowledges the hospitality of the ITS-ETH Zurich during his stay in the spring of 2023.